-Inurement goes even further by prohibiting a nonprofit's income or assets going to insiders such as officers, directors, or important employees.
-The property, for instance, cannot be sold to an insider below market value.
-This requirement is "absolute" which means that any such payment or sale could result in the IRS stripping your exempt status and the insiders involved could be subject to penalty excise taxes.
+Inurement: Inurement goes even further than private benefit by prohibiting a nonprofit's income or assets going to insiders such as board members, officers, directors, or important employees.
+The organization's property, for instance, cannot be sold to an insider below market value.
+This requirement is "absolute," which means that any such payment or sale could result in the IRS stripping an organization's exempt status, and the insiders involved could be subject to penalty excise taxes.

-501(c)(3) organizations cannot endorse or oppose any candidate for public office at the local, state or federal levels.
+Nonprofit 501(c)(3) organizations cannot endorse or oppose any candidate for public office at the local, state, or federal levels.
 This includes contributions to a political campaign and even public statements for or against a candidate.
-This prohibition is "absolute," meaning that any violation can cause the IRS to strip the 501(c)(3) of its tax-exempt status.
+Any violation can cause the IRS to strip a 501(c)(3) of its tax-exempt status.

-A 501(c)(3) may invite a political candidate to speak at an event IF no fundraising occurs, IF an equal opportunity to speak is extended to other candidates seeking the same office, and IF the organization does not indicate support for or opposition to any candidate.
+A 501(c)(3) organization may invite a political candidate to speak at an event only if no fundraising occurs, if an equal opportunity to speak is extended to other candidates seeking the same office, and if the organization does not indicate support for or opposition to any candidate.

 4. Too Much Unrelated Business Income (UBI)

-The area of UBI is complicated, but basically, it means that your organization may not receive income from a regularly-carried-on trade or business that is not related to your mission.
+The area of unrelated business income is complicated.
+Still, on a basic level, it means that a 501(c)(3) nonprofit organization may not receive income from a regularly-carried-on trade or business that is not related to its mission.

-If you generate funds from a business activity, but it is not regular, you may have to pay taxes on that income, but it won't jeopardize your tax-exempt status.
+If an organization generates funds from a business activity, but it's not regular, it may have to pay taxes on that income.
+However, that won't jeopardize the organization's tax-exempt status.
 An example would be selling merchandise once a year at a fair.

-All nonprofits must file a 990 annually.
-The kind of 990 you file depends on your size.
+All nonprofits must file a 990 form annually.
+The type of 990 filed depends on the organization's size.

-Although in the past small organizations were not required to file a 990, the Pension Protection Act of 2006 changed that.
+In the past, small organizations were not required to file a 990, the Pension Protection Act of 2006 changed that.